Al-Maktoum College of Higher Education

-Al-Maktoum College Of Higher Education is a college located in Dundee, sponsored by Hamdan Bin Rashid Al-Maktoum, deputy ruler of Dubai and minister of finance of the United Arab Emirates.
+Al-Maktoum College Of Higher Education is a college located in Dundee, Scotland, sponsored by Hamdan Bin Rashid Al-Maktoum, deputy ruler of Dubai and minister of finance of the United Arab Emirates.
 Formerly known as Al-Maktoum Institute for Arabic and Islamic Studies, the college was established in 2001, and has built a mosque at the cost of £1.3 million on its campus for the local Muslim population.
 The institute has its own publishing press.

 Courses

 The college offers postgraduate programmes in the study of Islam, Economics, and Arabic.
 The college offered degree programs but agreements with Universities have been withdrawn, including Aberdeen.
 The College's partnership agreement with the university of Aberdeen was terminated in September 2012.
 All students previously enrolled on higher education programmes at the College were transferred to the university of Aberdeen.

 QAA oversight reports

 The college has been reviewed by the Quality Assurance Agency for Higher Education a number of times, and since 2018 it meets UK standards.

 According to the report, in January 2018 the college had 18 registered students, 6 academic staff, 5 visiting fellows, and 6 administrative staff.